pinax/pinax/docs/index.md

 # Pinax Documentation

 @@@ We're just starting to provide overarching documentation for the whole of Pinax to better explain what it is and how to get going with it.
+While a lot of individual apps have good docs, there's nothing that provides the big picture or help in how the pieces fit together.
+This documentation is intended to (eventually) serve that purpose.

 ## Table of Contents